Rookout/deployment-examples/go-aws-lambda-docker/README.md

 # Golang + AWS Lambda Docker Image Example

-A sample application for debugging Go + AWS Lambda using a docker image.
+A sample application for debugging Go + AWS Lambda using a Docker image.

 ## Rookout Integration Process

-Let's first change your main go file, there are 2 changes:
+First, add the following to your main.go file:
-1. Import the GoSDK like so: `rook "github.com/Rookout/GoSDK"`
+1. Import the GoSDK like so: `rookout "github.com/Rookout/GoSDK"`
-2. Add a call to our `rook.Start` at the start of your handler function: `rook.Start(rook.RookOptions{})` like so, and add a defer call to our `rook.Flush` like so: `defer rook.Flush()`
+2. Add a call to our `rook.Start` at the start of your handler function: `rookout.Start(rookout.RookOptions{})` like so, and add a defer call to our `rookout.Flush` like so: `defer rookout.Flush()`
 You can look in `main.go` to see these lines in code.

 The Dockerfile requires more changes, so let's look at a before and after: